Lia Block: 2024

 In November 2023, Block was announced as a driver for ART Grand Prix for the 2024 season of F1 Academy in her first full season of open-wheel racing.
 She was supported by Williams Racing and joined the Williams Driver Academy.
 She was partnered with McLaren developmental driver Bianca Bustamante and Ferrari Driver Academy driver Aurelia Nobels running for Puma.

 Block debuted in Jeddah, qualifying in seventh for Race 1 and in 13th for Race 2.
 She spun and hit the wall on the penultimate lap of Race 1 and was classified in 16th place.
 In Race 2, she made unavoidable contact with Lola Lovinfosse and was forced to pit.
 She crossed the line in ninth position but was classified in 11th after post-race penalties.
 Round 2 in Miami was a home race for Block.
 She spun in Race 1 and ended in 15th.
 Race 2 was a closer fight, as she was classified 11th but moved up to tenth after post-race penalties, thus scoring her first point in F1 Academy.
-The next round in Barcelona saw her continue her point scoring streak, converting two top-10 starting positions into a 10th place and 6th place, respectively.
+The next round in Barcelona saw her continue her point scoring streak, converting two top-ten starting positions into a tenth place and sixth place, respectively.

 2025

 Block was retained by Williams Racing and ART Grand Prix for the 2025 season.

-She earned her first podium during Race 1 at Zandvoort, qualifying in sixth in the reverse grid race.
-Block finished the race in second place, behind Nina Gademan and ahead of Maya Weug.
+Block earned her first podium during Race 1 at Zandvoort, qualifying in sixth in the reverse grid race.
+She finished the race in second place, behind Nina Gademan and ahead of Maya Weug.

-Her maiden win took place during Race 1 at Singapore, where she finished ahead of Maya Weug and Chloe Chambers.
+Block's maiden win took place during Race 1 at Singapore, where she finished ahead of Maya Weug and Chloe Chambers.
 She started the race from reverse-grid pole and defended her position successfully after two safety car restarts.
 This was also her first win in single-seater racing.
+At the end of the season, Williams announced that Block departed the Williams Driver Academy to return to rallying.

 Personal life

 Block is the daughter of the American rally driver and Gymkhana racer and founder of Hoonigan Ken Block, who died in a snowmobile accident on January 2, 2023.
-Block also is the youngest person to obtain a NHRA Drag racing license as she obtained it in 2021 at the age of 14.
+Block also is the youngest person to obtain a NHRA Drag racing license, as she obtained it in 2021 at the age of fourteen.